valkey-io/valkey/.github/ISSUE_TEMPLATE/crash_report.md

 ---

 Notice!
-- If a Redis module was involved, please open an issue in the module's repo instead!
+- If a module was involved, please open an issue in the module's repo instead!
 - If you're using docker on Apple M1, please make sure the image you're using was compiled for ARM!